Free Shipping on $50+ orders!

 DESCRIPTION

 Named for the tussock eventually formed by its dead leaves, this sedge abounds in seasonal wetlands.
-This sedge is a cool-season perennial, and so forms seeds early in the season, and drops its seeds in the summer.
+This common tussock sedge is a cool-season perennial, and so forms seeds early in the season, and drops its seeds in the summer.

 Named for the "tussock" eventually formed by its dead leaves, this wetland native provides forage and protection for small birds and other wildlife, as well as being important in wetland restoration.
 Renowned botanist Carl Linnaeus first included this species among the sedge plants in his landmark publication Species Plantarum.
 The genus name "Carex" comes from a Greek word meaning "to cut," referring to the distinctive sharp edges of most sedges.